stahlleiton/cms-das-pre-exercises/_episodes/03-CMSDataAnalysisSchoolPreExerciseThirdSet.md

 ## Find the luminosity for the dataset

-Go back to the tab that is logged into **lxplus**.
 We now let `brilcalc` calculate the luminosity we processed with our jobs using the json file by typing following commands:
 ``` shell
 cd ~/.local/bin/
 ./brilcalc lumi -b "STABLE BEAMS" --normtag /afs/cern.ch/user/l/lumipro/public/Normtags/normtag_DATACERT.json -i processedLumis.json -u /fb